OSHCO/adfs/README.md

-# adfs
+# ADFS Integration
-Provides simple way to integrate your application with ADFS.
+Provides simple way to integrate your application with ADFS using PHP.